ryan-utopia/ryan-utopia.github.io/_pages/about.md

 *This page was updated on 6th June, 2024*

-<font color="#000080"> I am looking for a Ph.D/Mphil position in 2025 fall, please contact me if you are interested in me! </font>
+<font color="#000080"> I am looking for a Ph.D position in 2025 fall, please contact me if you are interested in me! </font>

 ## Education and Experience